 Harriett went on to marry a congregational minister, David Barnett in April 1895 in Coventry and the couple moved near to Blackpool, Lancashire.
 They had just one daughter, Hilda Maud Barnett who was born in 1901.
 Harriett died on 14th November 1948 in Blackpool, aged 80.

-Frederick and Harriet had gave birth to their second daughter, Ada Caroline Caldicott, in Coventry in 1870.
+In 1870 Frederick and Harriet gave birth to their second daughter, Ada Caroline Caldicott, in Coventry.

 Ada Caroline Caldicott married Lewis Arthur Samuel Woodman, a hatter and hosier in Coventry in 1906.
 She assisted her husband in running his business and the couple had two children, Arthur Woodman, born in 1909 and Phyllis Woodman, born in 1910.
 Ada died on 7th May 1926 in Coventry, aged just 56.

-Frederick and Harriet had their second son, Henry Edmund Caldicott on 4th October 1872 in Coventry.
+Frederick and Harriet had a second son, Henry Edmund Caldicott on 4th October 1872 in Coventry.

 Henry Edmund Caldicott became a printer like his father, and ran a successful business in Earlsdon, Coventry.
 He was also a Freemason at Stoneleigh Lodge and served as City Magistrate.
 He married late in life in Coventry in 1938, aged 65 to Ida Bertha Warden.
 Sadly their marriage was short as he died just 3 years later in Saint Andrews Hospital, Northampton on 29 December 1941, aged 69.